Introduction

 - Strong Starting Hand: Pocket queens are also a premium starting hand, often considered the third-best after aces and kings.

-- Good Preflop Equity: Queens have good preflop equity against most hands, particularly lower pocket pairs and unpaired hands.
+- Good Preflop Equity: Queens have good preflop equity against most hands, notably lower pocket pairs and unpaired hands.

 Disadvantages